 Moving abroad with your family: A survival guide

-However, you can come out the other end in one piece!
+You can come out the other end in one piece though.
 It’s not impossible.
 Especially not with our survival guide by your side.

 It’s the day you’ve been waiting for – your visas have arrived.
 Suddenly it’s all too real and your mind starts racing.
 Instead of trying to do a million things at once, start here: